When your home addresses, phone numbers, family members, and other personal details are publicly available, it leaves you at risk

 Effective in 2019, Utah provides wide-ranging privacy protections for law enforcement, judges, prosecutors, government officials.
 This law protects "employee's or the employee's family member's home address, home telephone number, Social Security number, insurance coverage, marital status, or payroll deductions; and (ii) requests that the government agency classify those records or parts of records private."

-Atlas uses LEO-specific laws to show you exactly who is selling your personal information and remove it as effectively as possible.
+Atlas uses LEO-specific laws to show you who is selling your personal information and help you remove it as effectively as possible.

-Atlas uses each company’s established opt-out procedures combined with our own legal demand tactics to ensure the highest possible level of compliance.
+Atlas uses a variety of company opt-out procedures combined with our own legal demand tactics to ensure the highest possible level of compliance.

 Atlas continuously monitors each identity to protect against repopulations or new websites distributing your personal information.

 Atlas is a fully automated solution to protect law enforcement from data brokers who publish personal details.
-We also remove you from public records in states with LEO-specific privacy legislation.
+We also enable you to remove your public records.

 Reach out.
 We offer special pricing for groups.